-SA Rugby is governed by a Constitution adopted in 1999 when it moved from an Association to a Company structure.
-It has a Board of nine Directors elected by 14 voting members comprising the 11 clubs, the SA Rugby Union Referees Association, SA Schools Rugby Union and the SA Junior Rugby Union.
+Rugby Union SA is governed by a Constitution adopted in 1999 when it moved from an Association to a Company structure.
+We have a Board of nine Directors elected by 13 voting members comprising the 11 clubs as well as the SA Rugby Union Referees Association and SA Schools Rugby Union.
 Reporting to the Board is a Chief Executive Officer who in turn manages the organisation’s staff.

 The Board is the group of elected directors which manages the company on behalf of its members and is responsible for the strategic direction and performance of the organisation, the allocation of resources, the assessment of risks, compliance with legal obligations and reporting back to the members (the legal owners).

 Set the broad strategic direction of the organisation through appropriate consultation with stakeholders.
 This includes determining the organisation’s purpose, core values and the ethical framework as well as key objectives and performance measures.

 - Appoint, direct, support professional development, evaluate the performance and determine the remuneration of the CEO.

 - Monitor the financial and non-financial performance of the organisation.